-The fact that tonal overwriting occurs on verbs points to the conclusion that this reflex is on $\nu$ rather than C. As a first approximation, overwriting can be analayzed as a floating tone that spreads through the verb.
-This is captured by the following Vocabulary Items for $\nu$ in Asante Twi, where the more specific exponent of $\nu$ with an edge feature is realized as a floating H tone:
+The fact that tonal overwriting occurs on verbs points to the conclusion that this reflex is on v rather than C. As a first approximation, overwriting can be analayzed as a floating tone that spreads through the verb.
+This is captured by the following Vocabulary Items for v in Asante Twi, where the more specific exponent of v with an edge feature is realized as a floating H tone:

-(39) Vocabulary Items for v (preliminary):

-a. $$[\nu, \text{EPP}] \leftrightarrow \text{H}$$
+(36) Vocabulary Items for v (preliminary): a. $[v, \text{EPP}] \leftrightarrow \text{H}^{-}$ b. $[v] \leftrightarrow \emptyset$

-b. $$[v] \leftrightarrow Q$$

-The floating H tone realized on $\nu$ then triggers 'tonal overwriting' throughout the $\nu$ +V complex, as shown in (40).
+The core intuition will be that the floating H tone realized on v then triggers 'tonal overwriting' throughout the v+V complex, as shown in (37).
 The finer details of how tonal overwriting is derived, as well as discussion of which affixes are affected, is provided in Section 4.